akalai/majulook/README.md

-# majulook
-Made you look!
+# Made you look, haha!